Who are the LSAs?

 What Services Do LSAs Provide?

-Any student, faculty or staff member, or community partner can request a service trip or a customized program or presentation from the LSAs through their workshop listings and request form.
-Here are a few recent audiences and programs:
+Any student, faculty/staff member, or community partner can request a service experience or a customized program from the LSAs through their workshop listings and request form.
+Here are a few recent programs:

 - lasts longer than 5 hours